blackfennec-org/blackfennec/docs/source/development/testing/ux_test_v0_11.rst

 Notes
 ~~~~~

-Some of the subjects whished for a more keyboard friendly UI.
+Some of the subjects whished for a more keyboard friendly UX.
 The argument is, that users are more productive with keyboard shortcuts.
 Some of the suggested shortcuts are:

 - Delete: Delete a row in a list or map
 - Keyboard navigation through the structure